-In the wake of the death of jazz legend Chick Corea a week ago today, countless artists from across the stylistic and generational spectra have noted the profound influence he had on their own musical journeys.
+In the wake of the death of jazz legend Chick Corea, countless artists from across the stylistic and generational spectra noted the profound influence he had on their own musical journeys.
 But while Corea’s influence undoubtedly seeped into later generations, it’s important to also recognize the formative effect that Corea had on his own era and artistic contemporaries.

 One such artist is Herbie Hancock, one of a handful of names, along with Corea, that has come to define electric jazz music and its far-reaching possibilities.
 Hancock and Corea famously met in 1968 when Miles Davis made the call to replace Herbie with Chick in his touring band.
 While that could have sparked a rivalry between the two pianists, instead it sparked a mutual respect and scholarly kinship that would continue for decades to come.
 After both men went on to be lauded bandleaders and composers in their own right, the two linked up in the late ’70s and early ’80s for a handful of experimental, dual-piano tours and various other projects.

 Chick Corea & Herbie Hancock – “Malagueña”, Interview – 1985